Western Michigan University

 Kalamazoo MI 49008-5434 USA

-Scott Boerma is the Director of Bands and Associate Professor of Conducting at Western Michigan University, where he conducts the University Symphonic Band and Western Winds.
+Scott Boerma is the Director of Bands and Associate Professor of Music at Western Michigan University, where he conducts the University Symphonic Band and Western Winds.
 Prior to this appointment, he was the Associate Director of Bands, Director of the Michigan Marching Band, and the Donald R. Shepherd Associate Professor of Conducting at the University of Michigan.
 Before those positions, Boerma was the Director of Bands at Eastern Michigan University, and he began his career teaching music in the Michigan public schools at Lamphere and Novi High Schools, respectively.

 Boerma earned his Doctor of Musical Arts degree in wind conducting at Michigan State University and his Master of Music degree in music education from the University of Michigan, where he also studied composition with Pulitzer-Prize winning composer William Bolcom.
 He received his Bachelor of Music degree in music education from Western Michigan University, where he also studied composition with Ramon Zupko.
 Boerma has also studied composition with Anthony Iannaccone at Eastern Michigan University.